Battle of Santiago de Cuba: Battle

-The Spanish column made its way around Cay Smith at around 9:31 a.m. on July 3 and left the channel about five minutes later.
+The Spanish column made its way around Cay Smith (Cayo Granma) at around 9:31 a.m. on July 3 and left the channel about five minutes later.
 In the lead was Cervera's flagship Infanta Maria Teresa, followed by Vizcaya, Cristóbal Colón, Almirante Oquendo, travelling at around 8–10 kn and 800 yd apart, followed by the torpedo-boat destroyers Plutón and Furor, respectively.
 They then formed three echelons, the destroyers heading eastward, followed by Cristóbal Colón and Almirante Oquendo, and Infanta Maria Teresa and Vizcaya made for Brooklyn.

 The battle commenced almost immediately.
 At the mouth of the harbor, the American vessels, Texas, Iowa, Oregon, and Indiana, engulfed the Spanish fleet in a "hail of fire."
 At 9:30 a.m., the first shot was fired by Iowa and Signal No. 250 was hoisted when the ships were seen in the channel.
 The Spanish responded, supported by the batteries on Morro and Upper Socapa.
 After leaving the channel, the Spanish vessels turned westward in column towards the American fleet.

 While the Spanish had taken the initiative by beginning the engagement, two factors slowed their escape.
 One was the continuing problem experienced in maintaining proper speed by Vizcaya; the other was the poor quality of most of the coal in the Spanish holds.
 An expected resupply of high-quality anthracite had been captured aboard the collier Restormel, by the American auxiliary cruiser USS Saint Paul on May 25.

 Brooklyn headed nearly straight for Infanta Maria Teresa at first, but by 10:05, it was apparent they were on a collision course, and Commodore Schley ordered a sharp turn to starboard, the so-called "retrograde loop," when all of the other American ships had already turned to port.
 That threatened Texas with collision and Captain Philip of Texas ordered "all engines back full," which brought Texas to a near standstill until Brooklyn passed across the bow of Texas.
 Infanta Maria Teresa and Vizcaya then altered course to the west, Cristóbal Colón and Almirante Oquendo falling in behind, and the two squadrons paralleled each other.
 Texas then swung behind Brooklyn, but Oregon then ran up on Texas and passed inboard, masking the fire of Texas.
 Oregon, initially to the rear of the action but the fastest ship in the US fleet, soon raced past Indiana, which had an engine problem and could go only 9 kn at the time of the battle.
 Iowa had started from a disadvantaged position and was passed by Infanta Maria Teresa but hit her with two 12 in rounds from 2600 yd and swung into the chase.
 As Iowa was passed in turn by Cristóbal Colón, the Spanish ship hit her with two shots from her secondary battery.
 One of them struck near the waterline and caused Iowa to slow and she therefore engaged Almirante Oquendo, bringing up the rear of Cervera's four cruisers.
 With the Spanish fleet past the American blockade, the battle became a chase.